 SwimAbilities News and Updates

 - SwimAbilities is returning to Edmonton!
-The University of Alberta Aquatic Centre will be running SwimAbilities classes starting in January 2017.
+The University of Alberta Aquatic Centre will be running SwimAbilities classes starting in January 2017, as will be the MacEwan University Sport and Wellness Pool.
 See SwimAbilities Locations below for more details.

 - A Teaching SwimAbilities course will be running December 10 and 11, 2016 in Edmonton.
 Swimming instructors who hold a current award may contact Laura Gilligan, Lifesaving Society Expert Advisor for more information.